gsf/deva/readme.md

 To get the automatic reload working, do two things:

 1. Include `if (process.send) process.send('online')` in the callback for your server's listen method.
-2. Include the following somewhere on the client side:
+2. Include the following somewhere on the client side (or simply `require('deva')` with browserify):

 ```js
 (new EventSource('/_reload')).onmessage = function (e) {